whisthq/whist/ecs-task-definitions/README.md

-# ecs-task-definitions
-JSON task definitions for each of our apps on AWS
+# Fractal ECS Task Definitions

+This repository contains the JSON task definitions for each of the applications we stream via containers on AWS Elastic Container Service.
+Each application we stream has its dedicated JSON task definition.
+You can retrieve the JSON of a task definition directly in the AWS console when manually testing and developing a new task ahead of production release.

+**Currently supported applications**

+- None yet